 It also reaffirms the guidelines laid down by the Supreme Court in Vishakha’s case that recognized harassment as a form of discrimination against women and violation of the constitutional right to equality.

 The landmark judgment that dealt with sexual harassment at workplace was that of Vishaka v.
 State of Rajasthan.
 In this case a social activist, Bhanwari Devi was alleged to be brutally gang raped in the village of Rajasthan.
-In this case the Court said that the incident revealed the hazards to which a working woman may be exposed and the depravity to which sexual harassment can degenerate; and the urgency for safeguards by an alternative mechanism in the absence of legislative measures.
-In the absence of legislative measures, the need is to find an effective alternative mechanism to fulfill this felt and urgent social need.
-Thus for the effective enforcement of the basic human right of gender equality and guarantee against sexual harassment and abuse, more particularly against sexual harassment at work places, the Court in exercise of its power under Article 32 of the Constitution laid down the guidelines and norms specified hereinafter for due observance at all work places or other institutions.
+In this case, the Court said that the incident revealed the hazards to which a working woman may be exposed and the depravity to which sexual harassment can degenerate; and the urgency for safeguards by an alternative mechanism in the absence of legislative measures.
+In the absence of legislative measures, the need is to find an effective alternative mechanism to fulfill this urgently felt social need.
+Thus, for the effective enforcement of the basic human right of gender equality and guarantee against sexual harassment and abuse, more particularly against sexual harassment at work places, the Court, in exercise of its power under Article 32 of the Constitution. laid down the guidelines and norms specified hereinafter for due observance at all work places or other institutions.

 Further, the Court emphasized that this would be treated as the law declared by this Court under Article 141 of the Constitution.
 To curb the menace of sexual harassment at workplace, the Court laid down the following guidelines:

 The Central / State Governments are requested to consider adopting suitable measures, including legislation, to ensure that the guidelines laid down by this order are also observed by the employers in Private Sector.